 Folks intimidated by mayo can breath deep, since it’s usually the egg that’s the anxiety-provoking ingredient.
 This mayo relies on soaked chia seeds as the emulsifier, and has all the creamy texture and tangy taste you’d expect, plus with added vegan-friendly Omega-3s.
 Get the Egg-Free Mayo recipe.

 One of the best things about eggs is their ability to taste like just about anything, including cheese, hot sauce, or any other tasty add-in you dump in your morning scramble.
 A block of tofu will provide that same selfless service, and when crumbled in a pan it also takes on a remarkably scrambled-like texture.
 Perfect to stuff a breakfast burrito, or eat by the forkful with a side of toast.
 Get the Tofu Scrambled Eggs recipe.
+(Or try this Vegan Chickpea Scramble recipe.)

 The most heavenly, cloud-like texture is achieved with aquafaba here: Flavored with intense dark chocolate and boosted with a little sweet stuff, this three-ingredient dessert couldn’t be easier or feel more decadent.
 Get the 3-Ingredient Aquafaba Chocolate Mousse recipe.